austintgriffith/Pyth.io-Site/sourceContent/exploration/contractmigration.md

 LastUpdate:0
 ```

 So the new contract is empty and the old contract is still chugging along fine.
-The transition process requires that we get some data in the new contract before setting up the lineage so external developers' contracts don't get empty data, let's mine into the new **Store**:
+The transition process requires that we get some data in the new contract before setting up the lineage so external developers' contracts don't get empty data.
+Let's mine into the new **Store**:

 ```bash
 node contract minePrice Store null BTC,ETH,XRP,BCH,LTC